peteroupc/Numbers/docs/PeterO.Numbers.ERounding.md

     public static PeterO.Numbers.ERounding None = 0;

 Indicates that rounding will not be used.
-If rounding is required, the rounding operation will report an error.
+If rounding to an inexact value is required, the rounding operation will report an error.

 <a id="Odd"></a>
 ### Odd